cheminfo/c6h6-documentation/src/book/spectra/nmr/generator/import/index.md

-## Import data
+## Getting started

-Default molfiles can be added by click on `Load demo`, or `drag & drop` a SDF file which containing molfiles of interest for analysis.
+To get started with the tool, a demo  molfile is provided.
+To use it, either click on `Load demo`.
+Or use `drag & drop` module to add the SDF file containing the molecules of your choice.

 <img src="images/import.png">